turbo-sim/turboflow/_sources/source/tutorials/performance_prediction.rst.txt

 Performance prediction
 =====================================================

-In this section, you will learn how to use TurboFlow to predict the performance of an axial turbine.
+In this section, you will learn how to use TurboFlow to predict the performance of turbomachinery.
 This includes setting up the configuration file, running the analysis, and interpreting the results.
 Performance prediction is excecuted in three steps:

     1. Load configuration file.